Random dilation superchannel: Introduction

 This work provides a partial answer to the above open problem by constructing an efficient quantum circuit implementing the random dilation superchannel that transforms $n$ parallel queries of an unknown quantum channel $\Lambda$ into $n$ parallel queries of a randomly chosen dilation isometry of $\Lambda$.
 Our construction is based on the quantum Fourier transform over the symmetric group and the quantum Schur transform, both of which can be efficiently implemented~\cite{beals1997quantum,kawano2016quantum,bacon2005quantum,bacon2006efficient,burchardt2025high}.
-By using this random dilation superchannel for the unitary superreplication algorithm~\cite{chiribella2015universal}, we show a superreplication algorithm of an unknown quantum channel $\Lambda: \mcL(\mcI) \to \mcL(\mcO)$ with Kraus rank at most $r=d_I/d_O$ that transforms $n$ parallel queries of $\Lambda$ to $\Theta(n^\alpha)$ parallel queries of $\Lambda$ for any $\alpha<2$.
-We also construct a quantum circuit implementing the Petz recovery map of an unknown quantum channel $\Lambda$ with at most Kraus rank $r = d_I/d_O$ probabilistically and exactly based on the probabilistic unitary inversion algorithm~\cite{quintino2019reversing,quintino2019probabilistic}.
+By using this random dilation superchannel for the unitary superreplication algorithm~\cite{chiribella2015universal}, we show a superreplication algorithm of an unknown quantum channel $\Lambda: \mcL(\mcI) \to \mcL(\mcO)$ with Kraus rank at most $r=d_{\mcI}/d_{\mcO}$ that transforms $n$ parallel queries of $\Lambda$ to $\Theta(n^\alpha)$ parallel queries of $\Lambda$ for any $\alpha<2$.
+We also construct a quantum circuit implementing the Petz recovery map~\cite{Petz1986sufficientsubalgebas} of an unknown quantum channel $\Lambda$ with at most Kraus rank $r = d_{\mcI}/d_{\mcO}$ probabilistically and exactly based on the probabilistic unitary inversion algorithm~\cite{quintino2019reversing,quintino2019probabilistic}.
 We also extend our results to further higher-order cases from states and channels, namely, the random dilation of quantum superchannels.
 We construct a quantum circuit implementing the random dilation supersuperchannel that transforms $n$ parallel queries of an unknown quantum superchannel into $n$ parallel queries of a randomly chosen dilation superchannel of the input superchannel.
+By using a similar idea to the sample-to-query lifting of Ref.~\cite{tang2025conjugate}, we also show an approximate implementation of the sequential random dilation superchannel by transforming the parallel random dilation isometry into sequential random dilation unitaries with $O(\mathrm{poly}(d_{\mcI}))$ overhead in the number of queries, which is exponential in the number of qubits in the input system.